diatrevolo/DecoNetworking/README.md

     func hydrationComplete(sender: NSObject)
 }
 ```
 Instantiating `MyCoolModel` will make the necessary network calls and notify its delegate of completion.
+Calling `refreshModel()`, for example, would grab any new data from the endpoint.